Sgt. YorkFentress County’s Greatest Son

 Born in Pall Mall

 Alvin Cullum York is born December 13 in a two-room log cabin in Pall Mall, Fentress County.
 Third of eleven children.
-His father farms and blacksmiths; the children leave school early to help the family survive.
+His father farms and blacksmiths.

 Religious Conversion

-After years of drinking and fighting following his father’s death, York experiences a profound religious conversion and joins the Church of Christ in Christian Union — a pacifist congregation.
-The faith that would define his life takes hold.
+After years of drinking and fighting, York experiences a profound religious conversion and joins the Church of Christ in Christian Union — a pacifist congregation.

 The U.S. enters WWI and York is drafted.
-He applies for conscientious objector status based on his religious convictions against killing.
-His application is denied.
-After a long conversation with his commanding officer about faith and duty, York reports for training at Camp Gordon, Georgia.
+He applies for conscientious objector status based on his faith.
+It is denied.
+After a conversation with his CO, he reports for training.

 The Argonne — October 8

 During the Meuse-Argonne Offensive, York’s patrol is ambushed.
-He takes command and — with Tennessee marksmanship sharpened by years of hunting — silences multiple German machine gun nests, kills at least 25 enemy soldiers, and captures 132 prisoners.
+He takes command and captures 132 prisoners.
 General Pershing calls him “the greatest civilian soldier of the war.”

 Medal of Honor & Coming Home

-York receives the Medal of Honor, the French Croix de Guerre, and decorations from Italy and Montenegro.
-Returning to a hero’s welcome in New York, he turns down every commercial offer — books, endorsements, product deals, movie rights.
-He comes home to Pall Mall and marries his childhood sweetheart, Gracie Williams, with the Governor of Tennessee presiding.
+York receives the Medal of Honor.
+Returning to a hero’s welcome, he turns down every commercial offer.
+He comes home to Pall Mall and marries Gracie Williams.

 York Agricultural Institute

-York founds the York Agricultural Institute in Jamestown — 10 miles from Pall Mall — using his fame to raise funds for rural education.
-He travels nationwide to fund the school himself.
-Today it remains one of Tennessee’s most distinctive educational institutions, still operating on a 400-acre working farm campus.
+York founds the York Institute in Jamestown using his fame to raise funds for rural education.
+Today it remains one of Tennessee’s most distinctive public schools.

 Sergeant York, starring Gary Cooper, becomes the highest-grossing film of 1941.
-Gary Cooper wins the Academy Award for Best Actor.
-York uses his royalties to install indoor plumbing in his farmhouse — and funds a Bible school.
-When WWII breaks out, he re-enlists and serves in public relations and bond drives.
+York uses his royalties to install indoor plumbing in his farmhouse and fund a Bible school.

-Alvin C. York dies September 2 in Nashville at age 76, after years of declining health following a 1954 cerebral hemorrhage.
-He is buried in Wolf River Cemetery in Pall Mall — the place he loved most, where he was born, where he lived, and where his legacy endures.
+York dies September 2.
+He is buried in Wolf River Cemetery in Pall Mall — the place he loved most, where he was born, and where his legacy endures.

 Visit the York Heritage Sites